honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/packaging-plugins.rst

 To **package, present,** and **deploy** your plugin, see these instructions:

-- :ref:`Plugin Packaging: <cask-hydrator-packaging-plugins>` packaging in a JAR
+- :ref:`Plugin Packaging: <cask-hydrator-packaging-plugins-packaging>` packaging in a JAR
 - :ref:`Plugin Presentation: <cask-hydrator-packaging-plugins-presentation>` controlling
   how your plugin appears in the Hydrator Studio

-If you are installing a **third-party JAR** (such as a **JDBC driver**) to make it accessible to other plugins or applications, see :ref:`these instructions <cask-hydrator-third-party-plugins>`.
+If you are installing a **third-party JAR** (such as a **JDBC driver**) to make it accessible to other plugins or applications, see :ref:`these instructions <cask-hydrator-plugin-management-third-party-plugins>`.

 ..   - UI
 ..   - REST